How Do Staffing Agencies Work? Ultimate Guide for Small Businesses

 Direct Hire | $55,000/year | $11,000 |

 While these fees may sound like a lot, your company is saving money by not having to look for employees, post open positions on job boards, and spend hours of time screening resumes of individuals who are likely not qualified for the position.
-Additionally, if you are hiring temporary employees or seasonal workers, the staffing agency is handling all the paperwork for you, including paying the employee their salaries.
+A staffing agency handles your recruitment management for you, making it one of the best ways to find employees you’ll love.
+Additionally, if you are hiring temporary employees or seasonal workers, the staffing agency is handling all the paperwork for you, including paying the employees their salaries.

 Pros & Cons of Using a Staffing Agency